Gwen2017/Lword/README.md

-are you fucking kidding me ?
+Are you fucking kidding me ?